Vyral/lela-ashkarian/_posts/2020-08-12-an-important-change-to-the-rogo-process.md

 {% include youtube.html %}

 Before this year, permits for new buildings in Monroe County were set to expire by 2023, as mandated by the state.
-This February, however, unincorporated Monroe County adopted an ordinance that extended those permits until 2026.
+This February, however, change in the ROGO process or Unincorporated Monroe County adopts an ordinance for new building permits.
 That doesn’t mean we’re getting more building permits; it just means they’re going to allocate less per quarter than they have in the past.

 {% include pullquote.html %}